 While issues involving Marijuana based DUIs are a bit different (covered in a separate blog article), one thing is for sure—the landscape of Marijuana prosecutions will continue to change.
 And without careful investigations into the unlawful possession of Marijuana, many prosecutions may very well go “up in smoke”.

-Criminal Defense Attorney Near Me
+Marijuana Defense Attorney Near Me

 If you or a loved one has been charged with possession of marijuana or another criminal charge, hiring an experienced Jacksonville Criminal Defense Attorney is critical!
 Call us today to schedule your free consultation with attorney Lee Lockett.